viralemergence/pharos-frontend/README.md

 ## 👩‍💻 Local Development Quick start

+1. First, create an API development stack using the instructions in the [`pharos-api`](https://github.com/viralemergence/pharos-api) repository.
 1. Install packages:

 ```
 yarn
 ```

-2. Start dev server, passing arguments for the resources you want to connect to:
+1. Start dev server, passing arguments for the resources you want to connect to:

 <!-- | Argument         | Description                                                          | Source                                                                                            | -->
 <!-- | ---------------- | -------------------------------------------------------------------- | ------------------------------------------------------------------------------------------------- | -->